SmartPracticeschool/llSPS-INT-593-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

-The flow of node-red will found in nodered file defaults section as flow.json
+The flow of node-red will found in NodeREDZNZDL-master/defaults section as flow.json